vkdev01/vkdev01/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working with and also learning **NLP,React and Deep Learning**
+- 🔭 &nbsp; I’m currently working with and also learning **NLP, React and Deep Learning**
 - 🤝 &nbsp; I’m looking to collaborate on [sheets-database](https://github.com/rahul-jha98/sheets-database)
 - 🌱 &nbsp; I’m currently learning Typescript, React and Natural Language PRocessing;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/vkdev01?tab=repositories)